 The crutches tied up both my hands so I learned to carry a water bottle and a backpack.

-Getting around in the kitchen to prepare food was awkward so I rested my knee on a chair and hobbled that in so my hands would be free.
+Getting around in the kitchen to prepare food was awkward so I rested my knee on a chair and hobbled in so that my hands would be free.

 I had to learn to wash clothes, load and unload the dishwasher, get the mail, and figure out how to drink a beer on the patio (by putting the beer can and glass in a backpack and pouring it outside).